CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

 It's important to document and test dependencies as part of your workflow.
 Using **Dependency Injection (DI)** helps keep your code modular and easier to test [\[10\]](https://hackeryarn.com/post/universally-testable-dependencies/).

-For testing Capacitor plugins, you can set up TypeScript path mapping.
+For testing React Native plugins, you can set up TypeScript path mapping.
 By creating a **mocks** directory and updating `tsconfig.spec.json` to map `@capacitor/*` to mock implementations, you can test components in a controlled environment [\[9\]](https://github.com/ionic-team/cap-plugin-mock-jasmine).

 When dealing with dependency conflicts, especially with NPM 7 or later, follow this step-by-step process: